 Learn the simplest way to start your MySQL database with Docker with only two commands.

-Docker is an open-source project that automates the deployment of applications inside software containers.
+Docker is a project that automates the deployment of applications inside software containers.
 These containers will be used to isolate our MySQL server and phpMyAdmin client.

 - Install Docker - On Windows or Mac, go to: https://docs.docker.com/engine/installation/